 “Speak the truth, do not become angered, and give when asked, even be it a little.”~ Buddha

-Anger, when you hear this word – what do you perceive?
+When you hear this word – what do you perceive?

 This emotion can be overwhelming at times.
 It can stimulate underlying things to resurface, however, it is here to serve you.